 Ubersuggest shows:

-• how expensive the keywords are if you want to buy them in Adwords
+- how expensive the keywords are if you want to buy them

-• how competitive they are when bidding on them
+- how competitive the keywords are when bidding on them (how many other parties are bidding)

-• which sites score high on your desired keywords
+- which sites score high on these SEO keywords

-• which other search terms you could consider using (and how do they all score on the points above)
+- which other terms you should consider using (and how they score on the points above)

 So how to make a choice?
 Do you choose keywords that you can easily acquire?
 That are cheap?
 Or that have a high volume?